-The City of Niagara Falls continues to take a balanced approach to investing the entitlement funds that it will receive.
+During the 2024 program year the City of Niagara Falls will continue to take a balanced approach to investing the entitlement funds that it will receive.

 The Annual Action Plan focuses on activities and programming that will:

 Improve the quality of life in, and strengthen the built environment within low income neighborhoods.
 Maintain and improve housing stock through rehabilitation, demolition and new construction for low moderate income households.
 Rehabilitation of existing low-moderate income owner-occupied housing.